torstein-vik/zophie/PLANNING.md

 #### Various categories of groups

+1. The category of groups
+2. The category of abelian groups (using additive notation)
+3. The category of abelian groups (using multiplicative notation)
+4. The category of finite groups (using multiplicative notation)
-1. The category of abelian groups (using additive notation)
+5. The category of finitely generated abelian groups (using additive notation)

 #### Various categories of monoids